dkauf42/bayota/README.md

     # Solve the instance and get results
     >>> solveroutpath, csvpath, df, objective, feasible = s.go(constraint=5)

+#### 📓 From a jupyter notebook
+The approach to use in a notebook is the same as the python prompt.\
+Some example notebooks are provided in the bin/ directory.

 # 🚮️ How do I uninstall?